Top 10 Tools I Use as a Frontend Developer (2025 Edition)

 2 min read

-As a frontend developer in 2025, I'm constantly evolving my workflow to stay sharp, efficient, and in love with the code I write.
-Whether you're a beginner or a seasoned dev, the right tools can dramatically improve your productivity, code quality, and sanity.
+As a frontend developer in 2025, I’m constantly evolving my workflow to stay productive, efficient, and improve the quality of the applications I build.

 Favorite extensions: